Top 10 new computer user tips

 Take full advantage of all the mouse buttons and wheels

 Many new computer users only use the left mouse button.
 Use the mouse to its full potential by also using the right mouse button to access the context menu.
 For example, if you highlight text and then right-click that text, it brings up a menu that lets you copy, cut, and perform other functions on that text.
 Similar functions are available when right-clicking files.

 Although most users already use the mouse wheel to scroll up and down, this wheel can also be used as a third-button by pressing down on the wheel.
-For example, using the wheel as a button you can click any link to open that link in a new tab.
+For example, using the wheel as a button, click any link to open that link in a new tab.
 Some computer mice also allow the wheel to be pushed right-and-left to perform additional features, such as moving forward and back on a web page.

 Finally, many computer mice also have side buttons (thumb buttons), that can be programmed to perform an action, such as going back to a previous a web page.

 Use included help files and the Internet

 Every program has online help that is usually accessed by pressing the F1 while in the program or through the file help menu.
 If the included help does not answer your questions, searching the Internet using a search engine or using online help services such as Computer Hope can answer those questions.

 Become familiar with and use keyboard shortcuts